Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Early Universe

-The consideration of DM halo shapes and merging galaxy clusters constrain the rate for DM elastic scattering to be $\sigma (\x \x \to \x \x ) / m_\x \lesssim 10 \ \text{cm}^2 / \text{g}$~\cite{Tulin:2017ara}.
-Such limits therefore restrict large values of $\alpha_D$ and are especially relevant at small DM masses, as shown in gray in Figs.~\ref{fig:f2eps} and \ref{fig:alphamx}.
-In scenarios involving $f_* \ll 1$ and mass splittings greater than the typical DM kinetic energy, the dominant process at small masses arises from elastic scattering $\x \x \to \x \x$ that is radiatively induced by $\Ap$ exchange (see, e.g., Ref.~\cite{Berlin:2018jbm}).
+Self-interactions in dark matter haloes and merging galaxy clusters constrain the rate for DM elastic scattering to be $\sigma (\x \x \to \x \x ) / m_\x \lesssim 10 \ \text{cm}^2 / \text{g}$~\cite{Tulin:2017ara}.
+Such limits restrict large values of $\alpha_D$ and are especially relevant at small DM masses, as shown in gray in Figs.~\ref{fig:f2eps} and \ref{fig:alphamx}.
+In scenarios with $f_* \ll 1$ and mass splittings greater than the typical DM kinetic energy, the dominant process at small masses arises from elastic scattering $\x \x \to \x \x$ that is radiatively induced by $\Ap$ exchange (see, e.g., Ref.~\cite{Berlin:2018jbm}).